juju/docs/src/en/howto-privatecloud.md

 +--------------+---------------+
 ```

-Notice the `ojects_count` line.
+Notice the `objects_count` line.
 You should see that the container does not contain any
 objects.

 To upload the Simplestreams metadata to the container, enter the following: